benchristel/process-to-processes/src/about-this-book/index.md

 There's no hard line between "foundational" and "non-foundational" technologies, though—it's a spectrum.
 Use your own judgement about what to spend time learning.

 There's one technology dependency I couldn't avoid—the programming language I use for code examples.
-For that, I chose TypeScript.
+In this book, I use both JavaScript and TypeScript.
 TypeScript is a superset of JavaScript that introduces a static type system.
-Because JavaScript is a multi-paradigm language that can run on both client and server, and because TypeScript enables but does not require static type safety, TypeScript is an ideal vehicle for comparing different approaches to programming.
+Because JavaScript is a multi-paradigm language that can run on both client and server, and because TypeScript enables but does not require static type safety, these languages are an ideal vehicle for comparing different approaches to programming.
 TypeScript also happens to be rapidly growing in popularity as of this writing—though it hasn't yet overtaken JavaScript, which has maintained its position as the most widely-used language (according to [polls of StackOverflow users](https://insights.stackoverflow.com/survey/2020#most-popular-technologies)) for the last decade.

 ## About the Author